 A man posing as a roofer made news this past March for scamming people in the St. Louis area.
 He managed to con thousands of dollars out of unsuspecting homeowners before being caught.
-Below is a news video with the details:
+Check out this news video with the details.

 It’s important to be aware that storm activity also activates storm chasers.
 There seem to be no shortage of scammers taking advantage of unsuspecting homeowners, particularly in the wake of severe weather.
 There are several steps you can take to make sure you select a reputable and legitimate contractor to address your repair needs.